 “The maps and route notes make navigation a breeze,” said the brochure.
 No they did not.
 Don’t get lumbered with a useless map.
 Buy a specialist cycle computer incorporating a sat nav, with European maps on it, and the whole trip will be a lot easier.
 Garmin is recommended and various models can be bought from Amazon and good cycle stores everywhere.

 4. Say no to sweaty hands

-Fingerless cycle gloves cost from around £6 and are well worth having.
+Fingerless cycle gloves are well worth having.
 They stop hot and sweaty hands slipping around on the handlebars, gears and – most importantly – the brakes.
 They also help prevent rubbing and blisters.